 \nhttps://uganda.actionaid.org/

-","summary":"The accessible, acronym-free Uganda podcast about climate change, agriculture and how communities are adapting. ","date_published":"2024-06-28T09:00:00.000+02:00","attachments":[{"url":"https://aphid.fireside.fm/d/1437767933/bc251325-3dab-4c55-901f-47a724ce2a5c/3f7c91fd-e8e7-4b08-a288-56171bfe18a1.mp3","mime_type":"audio/mpeg","size_in_bytes":21482265,"duration_in_seconds":1342}]},{"id":"9769756a-3bf3-4d46-abef-23b6abc4c9aa","title":"Episode 2: Climate Talk Uganda with Josephine Karungi","url":"https://climatetalkuganda.fireside.fm/2","content_text":"In this episode we hear from Kenneth Tibamanya, an agricultural extension worker, about serving communities in Kiryandongo District as they face the ongoing impacts of climate change.
+","summary":"Smallholder farmers in Arua, Gulu and Lira on how climate change is affecting their lives; and Xavier Ejoyi of Action Aid on resilient communities.","date_published":"2024-06-25T09:00:00.000+02:00","attachments":[{"url":"https://aphid.fireside.fm/d/1437767933/bc251325-3dab-4c55-901f-47a724ce2a5c/3f7c91fd-e8e7-4b08-a288-56171bfe18a1.mp3","mime_type":"audio/mpeg","size_in_bytes":21482265,"duration_in_seconds":1342}]},{"id":"9769756a-3bf3-4d46-abef-23b6abc4c9aa","title":"Episode 2: Climate Talk Uganda with Josephine Karungi","url":"https://climatetalkuganda.fireside.fm/2","content_text":"In this episode we hear from Kenneth Tibamanya, an agricultural extension worker, about serving communities in Kiryandongo District as they face the ongoing impacts of climate change.
 And we get a broader perspective on agriculture and climate from former Minister of Agriculture for Uganda, Honorable Dr. Victoria Sekitoleko.
 As a passionate advocate for farming communities, she talks about what she's seeing in communities across Uganda. \n\nWant to drop us a line? climatetalkpod@gmail.com is the place to go.\n\nIf you like this episode, let your friends know - share it on your socials, or give us a review.
 It makes a huge difference!
 Thanks. \n\nClimate Talk is part of the Climate Smart Jobs Initiative - you can find out more about that here:\nhttps://csj.co.ug/","content_html":"

 In this episode we hear from Kenneth Tibamanya, an agricultural extension worker, about serving communities in Kiryandongo District as they face the ongoing impacts of climate change.
 And we get a broader perspective on agriculture and climate from former Minister of Agriculture for Uganda, Honorable Dr. Victoria Sekitoleko.
 As a passionate advocate for farming communities, she talks about what she's seeing in communities across Uganda.